KyhleOhlinger/ohlinger.co/_walkthroughs/2021-08-01-htb_thenotebook.markdown

 description: Hi all, My name is Kyhle Öhlinger and this blog post forms part of my personal blog.
 If you enjoy any of the posts, feel free to reach out and let me know :)
 ---

-Hi everyone, today we are going to be looking at Blunder --`10.10.10.188`-- from HackTheBox.
+Hi everyone, today we are going to be looking at TheNotebook --`10.10.10.230`-- from HackTheBox.
 The image below provides a high-level overview of the topics covered during this walkthrough:

 <p class="imgMiddle">
 <img src="/assets/img/ChallengeVMs/TheNotebook/Overview.png"  style="width: 65%" />